yatharth2403/OSLab/README.md

 # OSLab
-Fork this rep in your GitHub
+Fork this rep in your GitHub,
-Commit changes and send pull requests
+commit changes and send pull requests